pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 ## Install your package from TestPyPI

-Once your package upload is complete, you can install it from TestPYPI.
+Once your package upload is complete, you can install it from TestPyPI.
 You can find the installation instructions on the TestPyPI landing page for your newly uploaded package.

 :::{figure-md} testpypi-landing-page